Want to Start a Business While Working Full-Time? You Can—Just Keep These Tips in Mind

 October 20, 2016

-Whether you’re about to venture out on your own as a solo professional or launch a new business, it’s often easier to lay the groundwork while still employed.
+Whether you’re about to venture out on your own as a solo professional or launch a new business, it’s often easier to lay the groundwork while still working full-time.
 The stability and steady paycheck associated with full-time employment comes in handy when you’ve got real-world responsibilities like a mortgage and student loans—or you just want to eat something other than ramen every day.

 Working on a business or freelancing while still at a full-time job builds your experience, confidence and project pipeline.
 You get to explore the different aspects of solo work and see if you enjoy wearing all the hats that come along with business ownership.
 As they say, you need to learn to walk before you can run.
 And staying employed while you learn the ropes can help you do this.